Ted DeGrazia – His Art, His Life, His Way

 by Jane St. Clair

-I have a snobby friend who says Ted DeGrazia was not much of an artist.
+I have a snooty friend who says Ted DeGrazia was not much of an artist.
 It’s true that his most famous work is a UNICEF Christmas card.
 It sold in the millions, but it’s not like it’s the Mona Lisa or something.

 To me, DeGrazia’s art is not just about his paintings.
 His art is about how he lived his life here in Tucson.
 That is why I like to go up to where Swan Road almost ends under Fingertip Rock.
 There I can see how an artist truly did it his way.